danielendeg/nugetpackageupdate/specs/De%2DIdentification/Azure-DataFactory-Integration-with-FHIR-De%2DIdentification-Tool.md

     "storageAccountKey":"[Your storage account key]"
 }
 ```
-In this spec, we will discuss the second way in detail.
+In this spec, we will discuss the second way in details.

 # Design
+### Azure Data Factory Integration
 Azure Data Factory supports different data transformations.
 Since our De-Id tool is written against .Net Core, we have two transformation options, the Azure Function activity & the custom Activity.
 The FHIR dataset might be very large and the De-Identification process might be time consuming.
 Hence, we exclude Azure Function that is not suitable for [long running tasks](https://docs.microsoft.com/en-us/azure/azure-functions/functions-best-practices).